braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/link_templates.md

 ---
 # Link Templates

-Link Templates, allow users to append parameters or pre-append URLs to all links in an Email message.
+> Link Templates allow users to append parameters or pre-append URLs to all links in an Email message.

 This can be ideally used for the following use cases:

 1. Appending Google Analytics query parameters to all links in a given Email message easily.
 2. Pre-appending a URL to all links in a given Email message

 {% alert important %}
 Note that if an Email link contains liquid or personalization, Braze __cannot__ track clicks on those links in our dashboard.
-However, those clicks will still be tracked in Currents as an event.
+However, those clicks will still be tracked in [Currents]({{ site.baseurl }}/partners/braze_currents/) as an event.
 {% endalert %}

 ## Creating a Link Template